pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 ![Pulumi Service API Error Rate Graph](./error_rate.png)

-Doesn’t Google’s cult of SRE tell us that we need a fancy observability toolchain?
+Doesn’t common wisdom tell us that we need a fancy observability toolchain, or to follow the Google SRE model?
 I can confidently say that you don’t.
 I’ll go a step further and state that throughout my career, every system I’ve worked on that relied on aggregate views of errors was a complete dumpster fire.
 In every team where we instead chose to read all the errors, reliability naturally improved over time.

-I offer a concrete process that is mathematically guaranteed to drive your error rate down over time.
-Read every error message that your system produces.
+I offer a concrete process that will drive your error rates down over time with math to back it up.

+## Read Every Error Message That Your System Produces

+You should read every error message that your system produces.
 Simple but effective.
 Our team pumps every 500 into a slack channel and reviewing each of these is a top priority for the current on-call engineer.
 There’s a little more to it, but that’s the gist!
 Commit to this process and your error rates are guaranteed to drop.
 And I can prove it!

 ## Reliability from First Principles